KSP-RO/RP-1/README.md

      - Take note of its volume.
 Enter this in column G of the spreadsheet.
 (Note: the KSP UI normally shows liters, but in the spreadsheets it's kiloliters.)
      - Slide the utilization slider down to 0, and take note of its empty weight and empty cost.
 Put those in columns H and I respectively.
  - Columns L-P should now contain values for `tonnageToMassRatio`, `costPerControlledTon`, `standardAvionicsDensity`, `enabledProceduralW` and  `disabledProceduralW`
+ - For setting `minimumTonnage` and `maximumTonnage`, I generally halve and double the values defined for the existing avionics part.

 > There are many cases where you have more than one avionics unit per tech node.
 This may be because they should be in two different configs.
 If there is more that one for the same config, I would suggest averaging their values.